Market Making via Reinforcement Learning in China Commodity Market

-Since 2018, there are research attempts applying RL in market making tasks.
-Spooner is the pioneer who first applying RL in market making\cite{spooner2018}.
-In this study, the agent are trained on simulation data and tie coding is used as function approximator. \cite{ganesh2019reinforcement} builds a simulation environment with different types of agents and train a RL agent under this simulation environment.
-Agents trained in this competitive environment demonstrate more robust behavior. \cite{gueant2019deep} applying RL in joint market making task for multi assets.
-It is hard for SPDE and finite difference methods to solve multi assets market making task in high-dimensional space because of the curse of dimension.
+Since 2018, many studies have attempted to apply RL in market-making tasks.
+Spooner is the pioneer who first applied RL in market making\cite{spooner2018}.
+In this study, the agent is trained on simulation data, and tie coding is used as a function approximator. \cite{ganesh2019reinforcement} builds a simulation environment with different types of agents and trains an RL agent under this simulation environment.
+Agents trained in this competitive environment demonstrate more robust behavior. \cite{gueant2019deep} applying RL in a joint market-making task for multi assets.
+It is hard for SPDE and finite difference methods to solve multi-asset market-making tasks in high-dimensional space because of the curse of dimension.
 Spooner uses adversarial reinforcement learning to improve the robustness of the agent\cite{spooner2020robust}.
-In this paper, the whole system are comprising a market maker agent and an adversary.
-The market maker's mission is to maximize his profit while the adversary's mission is to select good parameters of the environment to minimize the profit of the market maker.
-And those two model's parameter are trained interleaved.
-Although this study did not prove that the saddle point can be guaranteed to find, this paper demonstrates the robustness of the agent trained in adversary setting are significant higher than its counterpart in the vanilla setting.
+In this paper, the whole system comprises a market maker agent and an adversary.
+The market maker's mission is to maximize his profit, while the adversary's mission is to select suitable parameters of the environment to minimize the market maker's profit.
+And those two models' parameters are trained interleaved.
+Although this study did not prove that the saddle point can be guaranteed to find, this paper demonstrates the robustness of the agent trained in an adversary setting is significantly higher than its counterpart in the vanilla setting.
 Zhong builds a pure data-driven market maker agent on the American stock market from the historical data\cite{zhong2020}.
-She carefully designs the states space and train the model on the historical data.
+She carefully designs the state's space and trains the model on the historical data.
 Gasperov designs a compounded market maker agent which comprises two sub-systems\cite{gavsperov2021}.
-The signal generating unit is designed to generate predictive signal while the control unit conducts control action by taking the predictive signal and other states into consideration.
+The signal generating unit is designed to generate predictive signals while the control unit conducts control action by taking the predictive signals and other states into consideration.
 This methodology can be paralleled as multi-task learning\cite{thung2018brief} in artificial intelligence.
 Chen builds the reinforcement agent when the exchange will return the rebates\cite{zhang2020reinforcement}.
-This demonstrates RL is helpful when the environment assumptions are hard to formula in SPDEs.
-Reinforcement learning technique build better control agent than analytic approach in MM\cite{gavsperov2021review}.
+This demonstrates RL is helpful when the environment assumptions are hard to be formulated in SPDEs.
+The reinforcement learning technique builds a better control agent than the analytic approach in MM\cite{gavsperov2021review}.